Endpoints

 Networking

-How we handle insecure protocols and services, which can compromise the data stored on the devices:
+We control how we handle insecure protocols and services, which can compromise the data stored on the devices:

 HTTP Apache server and NFSD is part of the operating system and can be easily turned on to share files and provide remote connectivity to an end-user computer.
 Web sharing should only be done through hardened web servers and appropriate cloud services.